alephdata/followthemoney/README.md

 * https://docs.alephdata.org/developers/ftm

-Besides these introductions, there is also a full reference documentation for the library and the contained ontology:
+Besides the introductions, there is also a full reference documentation for the library and the contained ontology:

 * https://followthemoney.readthedocs.io/